chizzletaz/BakeAndBinge/Testing.md

 1. On the landing page, click the 'BROWSE RECIPES' button.
 2. Confirm you are redirected to the recipes page and that you see the search bar.
 3. Go to any other page (except register or login).
-4. Click the search icon.
+4. Click the search icon in the navbar.
 5. Confirm you are redirected to the recipes page and that you see the search bar.
 6. Fill in the keyword 'strawberry' in the search bar.
 7. Confirm that a recipe for strawberry cake appears.